-NHSGGC PRESCRIBING SUPPORT TEAMS

-Vaccinations - Seasonal flu, pneumococcal and shingles vaccination Information for care homes 2016 to 2017 This guidance summarises care inspectorate guidance on how vaccines should be supplied and administered to children and adults in residential care services.
+Creater Glasgow and Clyde NHSGGC PRESCRIBING SUPPORT TEAMS Vaccinations - seasonal flu, pneumococcal and shingles vaccination - information for care homes 2018 to 2019 This guidance summarises care inspectorate guidance on how vaccines should be supplied and administered to children and adults in residential care services.
 Full guidance can be viewed here.
-Seasonal flu vaccination should be offered to all residents living in long-stay residential care homes. http://www.sehd.scot.nhs.uk/cmo/CMO(2016)16amend.pdf Pneumococcal vaccination is usually offered to people who are over 65 who have not had it before and many people only need to be given this vaccination once in their lifetime, although some need boosters every 5 years e.g. those with chronic renal impairment and individuals with no spleen or splenic dysfunction. http://www.scotland.gov.uk/Resource/Doc/47176/0013804.pdf The annual shingles vaccination programme usually begins on the 1st September.
-The programme targets people aged between 70 and 80 years of age and a CMO letter describes the ages of those to be called for routine or catch up vaccination in any given year.
-An eligibility letter calculator is available.
-The CMO for 2016/17 may be found at http://www.sehd.scot.nhs.uk/cmo/CMO(2016)13.pdf.
+Seasonal flu vaccination should be offered to all residents living in long-stay residential care homes.
+A CMO letter describing the programme for this year can be found here.
+Advice on childhood immunisation is available here.
+This year there are 4 different influenza vaccines recommended for different age groups and risk categories.
+For ease of reference, a flow chart outlining the requirements for each of these groups, along with additional educational resources can be found here.
+An eligibility calculator available here.
+Pneumococcal vaccination is usually offered to people who are over 65 who have not had it before and many people only need to be given this vaccination once in their lifetime, although some need boosters every 5 years e.g. those with chronic renal impairment and individuals with no spleen or splenic dysfunction.
+Further information can be found here.
+The annual shingles vaccination programme usually begins on the 1st.
+September each year.
+The programme targets people aged between 70 and 79 years of age and a CMO letter describes the ages of those to be called for routine or catch up vaccination in any given year.
+The CMO letter for 2018/19 may be found here.
 When ANY health care professional administers vaccines to someone over 16 while they are living in a residential care service they need to ensure they have consent, either from the resident or from a welfare guardian or welfare power of attorney (welfare proxy) with the relevant powers.
-If this is not possible then there should be a certificate of Incapacity Section 47 certificate where the medical professional has included wording similar to "treatment and prevention of infection" or "influenza/shingles vaccination" on the certificate or associated treatment plan The resident's friends or relatives or care home can only sign consent forms if they have the appropriate legal powers to consent to medical treatment Authorising supply and administration If prescribers delegate the administration to care service staff, the authority for a person to supply and/or administer the vaccine is given by: - a prescription written manually or electronically by a registered medical practitioner or other authorised prescriber, or - a Patient Specific Direction (PSD), or - a Patient Group Direction (PGD).
+If this is not possible then there should be a certificate of Incapacity Section 47 certificate where the medical professional has included wording similar to "treatment and prevention of infection" or "influenza/shingles vaccination" on the certificate or associated treatment plan.
+The resident's friends or relatives or care home can only sign consent forms if they have the appropriate legal powers to consent to medical treatment Authorising supply and administration If prescribers delegate the administration to care service staff, the authority for a person to supply and/or administer the vaccine is given by: - a prescription written manually or electronically by a registered medical practitioner or other authorised prescriber, or - a Patient Specific Direction (PSD), or - a Patient Group Direction (PGD).